shamosatti/StackQeueLinkedlist/README.md

 Stack?

-Add item : Push
+Add item : Push ->
-Remove item: Pop
+Remove item: Pop ->
-See the top item: Peek
+See the top item: Peek  ->
-Add 10, 20, 30
+Add 10, 20, 30   ->
-Pop → Removes 30
+Pop → Removes 30   ->
 Peek → Shows 20

+Key Purposes:
+Shows how to add, remove, and view items using the Last In, First Out (LIFO) method.
+The last item added is the first one to be removed.

 Queue?

 Add item: Enqueue
 Remove item: Dequeue
 See the first item: Peek